-Consumer tribes have strong networks, and when they find a deal that’s truly just for them, they share it broadly.
+Consumer communities have strong networks, and when they find a deal that’s truly just for them, they share it broadly.
 Ninety-six percent of the military would share a personalized offer with others in the military community, and 78% of teachers hear about teacher discounts from their colleagues.

 05 Generate Deeper Customer Loyalty

 Using an identity marketing platform creates a better user experience because it enables your customers to be verified instantly without ever having to leave your website.
 It also allows you to seamlessly integrate your offers into your loyalty programs.
-This shows customers that you value them and their tribe—not just for a one-time offer, but as an ongoing part of your brand family.
+This shows customers that you value them and their community—not just for a one-time offer, but as an ongoing part of your brand family.

 Michaels has done this masterfully.The company ties their teacher, senior, and military offers to their loyalty program, which allows the brand to engage them year-round.
 And when Lowe’s used digital verification to integrate its military discount with their MyLowe’s program, it doubled the number of in-store trips for the military and saw a 4x increase in their email click-through rates.

 This kind of loyalty holds true across all consumer communities.
 When a brand provides customers with a digitally verified personalized offer, 82% will shop there more often.

 06 Instill Brand Trust